Skip to content

 graph LR

-pkg_pypi_iolanta_mermaid-graph("Mermaid Graph")
+pkg_pypi_iolanta_mermaid_graph("Mermaid Graph")

-click pkg_pypi_iolanta_mermaid-graph "pkg:pypi/iolanta#mermaid-graph"
+click pkg_pypi_iolanta_mermaid_graph "pkg:pypi/iolanta#mermaid-graph"

 click https___iolanta_tech_datatypes_mermaid "https://iolanta.tech/datatypes/mermaid"